 This is not really the best tone for one’s inner voice when practicing shamatha-bhavana – cultivating calm abiding – when thoughts arrive to invade the mind.
 It merely compounds the disruption of a relatively minor thought.

 Yeah, yeah.
 I ain’t Suzuki.

 This morning thoughts raced in my consciousness like a meteor hurtling to earth, displacing the still, glass-like waters of my peaceful lake at dawn as it left a massive crater on impact with the ground.
 A giant cloud of ash and soot sent waves of discomfort throughout my body and mind, leaving them tense, twitchy, and agitated as hell.

 You’re supposed to return to the breath when thoughts arrive to draw your focus away.
 You’re not supposed to suppress the thoughts as they come.
 It’s okay to notice them, to acknowledge them passing your view.
 You can even say ‘hello’ as they pass by, as you would when passing sweet elderly people at the park.

 What you don’t do is entertain the passing thoughts.
 You don’t change direction and start walking wherever it is they’re going.
 You don’t yell at them indignantly as you do at speeding cars racing down your quiet side-street.
 You don’t say “what the fuck is going on,” if you can help it.
 If you’re like me and you can’t help it, you get it over with and move on.

 But some days it can be really, really difficult.
 I have ADD.
 It’s a miracle I can sit at all, let alone abide my breath.

-Sometimes, it is calm, exactly what you’d expect when meditating.
-It feels as though I am sitting at the beach watching my children swimming, on a beautiful summer afternoon.
-I am reading a favourite book, sitting under the shade of my umbrella, listening to leaves humming as they are grazed by a gentle breeze.
-Seagulls heckle each other, hovering joyously above the landscape, waiting for a six year old to trip and spill her bucket of French fries in the sand, scavenging an easy meal as she mourns her lunch.
+Sometimes it is calm; exactly what you’d expect when meditating.
+It feels as though I am sitting at the beach watching my children swimming on a beautiful summer afternoon.
+I am sitting under the shade of my umbrella reading a favourite book as the leaves in nearby trees hum in the gentle breeze.
+Seagulls heckle one other, hovering joyously above the landscape, waiting for their six year old mark to trip and spill her bucket of French fries in the sand.
+They earnestly scavenge an easy meal as the child apoplectically mourns her lunch.